heronyang/youtube_fake_view/NOTE.md

 ### 1. PhamtonJS

-Under *phantomjs/* folder, execute
+Run:

 ```
-./run.sh
+make run_phamtonjs
 ```

-to run.
 And here are the details about the files:

 #### phantomjs/fake_click_no_js.js: